USFWS/AMAPPS/README.md

     - GISeditObsTrack (python file used in ArcMap to fix spatial errors in the data)
 - processSurveyData_part2.R.
 After the manual GIS edits, this rechecks the data for errors caused in manual editing and combines the files for entry into the Atlantic_Coast_Surveys and NWASC databases.
     - creates final_ .csv
-    - creates temp observation and track files for add2database.R
+    - creates observation table, effort table, and transect summary table
-    - updates Atlantic_Coast_Surveys_MiscObservations.csv
-    - updates Atlantic_Coast_Surveys_BalloonsObservations.csv
-    - updates Atlantic_Coast_Surveys_BoatObservations.csv
-    - creates Transect Information table for access database
-    - adds covariates (depth, slope, distance to coast) to observation data
-    - calculated distance flown and average condition for each transect
+    - calculates distance flown and average condition for each transect

 **Files Needed:**
-- AMAPPS observation files (downloaded from SharePoint)
-- AMAPPS transect files (downloaded from SharePoint)
-- NWASC_temp database lu_species table (list of all of the species codes used, path defined as dbpath in the process scripts)
-- ObsFilesFix\_yearlabel.R
-        - Creating yearlab\_ObsFilesFix.R: You will add to this script as you run through the error checks and find new errors.
-The *AMAPPS\_yearlab\_AOUErrors.xlsx* and *AMAPPS\_yearlab\_ObsFileErrors.xlsx* generated in the *DataProcessing -> Surveys -> AMAPPS -> AMAPPS\_yearlab* folder will help inform you of which errors to fix in the yearlab\_ObsFilesFix.R script.
-These are often typos.
-You may need to listen to the corresponding WAV file (on the SharePoint site) to find out what the observer was trying to enter.
-Common errors should be included in the yearlab\_ObsFilesFix.R script prior if you need to look them up for reference (e\.g\. changing TOWER to code TOWR).
-Also if there are corrections in the pilot/observer notes these corrections should be included in the yearlab\_ObsFilesFix.R script.
+- Raw data described above
+- This script will call to the species look up table in the MSSQL server database (currently connected to the Northwest Atlantic Seabird Catalog codes, which are slightly different than AMAPPS codes).
+If species codes are altered or added, make sure this is up to date.
-- GISeditObsTrack_template (ArcGIS ArcMap Document)
-        - used to create shapefiles for each crew/day
+- GISeditObsTrack_template (ArcGIS ArcMap Document) -> used to create shapefiles for each crew/day
-- atlanticCoastline_buffer_halfNM (shapefile)
-        - used to check if points are on land
+- atlanticCoastline_buffer_halfNM (shapefile in AMAPPS/amapps_gis) -> used to check if points are on land
-- amapps_transects_new2014 (shapefile)
-        - used to check if transects are labeled incorrectly or if points are too far off a transect
+- amapps_transects_new2014 (shapefile in AMAPPS/amapps_gis)-> used to check if transects are labeled incorrectly or if points are too far off a transect.
+If the transect design is altered or updated then this will need to change.

 **Manual editing in GIS (after run_processSurveyData_part1.R and before processSurveyData_part2.R):**